 The Lexwerks Foundation is dedicated to helping students who are planning to manage student debt proactively mitigate that anticipated student debt.
 Stephen Lurie, writing in the Washington Post, provides some insight into why we chose this course of action.
 If you’ve been insulated from family finances and aren’t sure how college costs will affect you, please consider this video from AJ+:

-The Lexwerks Foundation is offering a pool of at least four (4) “Mind the Details” $400 USD scholarships for graduating seniors — Class of ’17 — of Oregon High Schools that are going on to pursue a college degree within the United States.
-To apply for this scholarship, post a video to YouTube explaining in 5-12 minutes what you’re interested in studying, why the college or university you’re enrolling in is an optimal choice for studying it, and how you’re hoping to improve the world and maybe even secure gainful employment with such an educational opportunity.
-Then tweet a link to it (@Lexwerks #DetailsMatter) between May 1 and May 8, 2017, so that we know where to find it.
+The Lexwerks Foundation is offering a pool of at least three (3) “Mind the Details” $400 USD scholarships for graduating seniors — Class of ’18 — of Oregon High Schools that are going on to pursue a college degree within the United States.
+To apply for this scholarship, post a video to YouTube explaining in 5-10 minutes what you’re interested in studying, why the college or university you’re enrolling in is an optimal choice for studying it, and how you’re hoping to improve the world and maybe even secure gainful employment with such an educational opportunity.
+Then tweet a link to it (@Lexwerks #DetailsMatter) between May 1 and May 7, 2018, so that we know where to find it.
 Recipients will have a check sent to the institution they’re enrolling in on their behalf; the institutions may require us to label the check with the recipient’s SSN or Student ID (paperwork varies by institution).
 Due to our limited resources, these scholarships are one time awards.

 The Frequently Asked Questions